loic-p/logrel-mltt/README.md

 ### How can I be sure you did not cheat? ###

-Agda features Induction-Recursion and a lot more universes than just 5, and as I can tell there is no way to disable these.
+Agda features Induction-Recursion and a lot more universes than just 5, and as far as I can tell there is no way to disable these.
 So how do we know I haven't used these features in a hidden way?